Archived - Status report on transformational and major Crown projects

 |RFP for construction management services tendered

 |Site announced in Cambridge Bay

 |Consultation with Cambridge Bay residents

 |Complete triplex accommodations

-- The CHARS Major Crown Project is on scope and on schedule to be operational by July 2017.
-Commissioning will be completed by March 2018.
+- This Major Crown Project is set to be operational by July 2017 and should be fully commissioned by 2018.

 Thank you for your feedback